username76543/ts_rocket_distances/README.md

 <img width="1300" height="500" alt="distances_cd" src="https://github.com/user-attachments/assets/ab3bad46-79f5-4a22-b576-c2329efd878e" />

 The best performer is also the slowest.
 It appears that the edit distance based measures do better than the euclidean distance inspired measures.
-Euclidean distances, included as a control non static distance, is by far the worst.
+Euclidean distances, included as a control non static distance, is the worst, but not by a significant amount.
 So elastic measures do something, but they are inefficient.

 <img width="1300" height="500" alt="times_cd" src="https://github.com/user-attachments/assets/c6467bc8-1817-4196-b88d-87b02515088b" />